prasad-nikam/sv-notes/README.md

 - ✅ Implement a search box, allowing the user to filter notes by title.
 - ✅ Implement a confirmation modal for deleting notes.
 - ✅ Dark mode (multi theme).

-Note that these are not requirements, and you could also ship other features that you think would be interesting, even if they are not part of this document.
-You are also welcome to deviate from the requirements as long as you provide a reasonable UX/UI justification for your choices.

----